VAG Class G1: History

-The trains were ordered in December 2015 as a replacement for the DT1 trains currently in service on the U-Bahn system.
+The trains were ordered in December 2015 as a replacement for the DT1 trains then in service on the U-Bahn system.
 Construction of the trains began in 2017.
 The first painted car body was presented at the Siemens Vienna plant on 17 April 2018, and the first set was completed in December 2018.
 The order also includes options for 11 additional sets, six of which would replace the VAG Class DT2 trains.
 The option for six additional sets as a replacement for the DT2 trains was exercised on 27 November 2018.
 Another seven additional sets were ordered in March 2019.
 The first set was delivered to VAG's Langwasser depot on 3 May 2019.
+In 2022 the G1 was used on U2 in revenue service, the first time that driver-operated trains ran on that line since its automation in 2010.
+The last revenue service of DT1 was on 14 January 2023.